Interested in joining the lab as an Undergraduate Research Assistant?

 Minimum requirements for joining the team are:

-• Attending weekly one-hour lab meetings that include reading research articles, discussion of theory, study design and pilot testing, reviewing lab manuscripts, and practice for presentations (e.g., thesis defenses, conference talks)
+Attending weekly lab meetings that include discussion of theory, methodological training, study design and pilot testing, and practice for presentations (e.g., thesis defenses, conference talks)